-Our ability to continue as a going concern is dependent on various factors, and there are no assurances that we will be successful in our efforts to maintain a sufficient cash balance, or report profitable operations in the future, any of which could impact our ability to continue as a going concern.
+Our ability to continue as a going concern is dependent on various factors, and there are no assurances that we will be successful in our efforts to maintain a sufficient cash balance, report profitable operations in the future or pay our debts as they fall due, any of which could impact our ability to continue as a going concern.
 Any such inability to continue as a going concern may result in our shareholders losing their entire investment.
 For further information, see "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Business-Our auditors have issued a "going concern" audit opinion, and our ability to continue as a going concern is dependent on our improved liquidity position."